 THCA is known to suppress proteins and enzymes that cause inflammation, fever and body decay, while research also shows it helps activate ones that help protect our tissues.

 …so no high, euphoric effect, but still a huge medical effect for THCA.

-4. Medical dosing of THCA can be different to THC
+4. Medical Dosing of THCA can be Different from THC

 Of course, the right dosing all depends on so many variables.